RobertK0/ars-futura-nextjs-crypto-tracker/README.md

 - ~~Disable pagination or something when viewing favourites, or move those to a separate tab/page all together~~ done
 - ~~Add the table head and thingies~~ done
 - ~~I should probably switch to context~~ done
+- ~~Context doesn't seem to be working nicely when there are multiple state updates at the same time, maybe I should try Redux~~ nvm it seems to be the api that is slow
 - ~~Localstorage persistence~~ done
 - ~~Individual coin info, each on its own dynamic route~~ done
 - Lotsa styling, + themes